 The answer is, maybe.
 This money can generate a modest income that might be enough to pay your bills depending on your standard of living.
 But this will not be a generous income.
 It won’t leave you much room for either luxury or emergency spending.

-To see how this works, let’s start with the average Social Security income adjusted for early withdrawals, which is just shy of $15,000 per year.
-Now, consider annual withdrawals from four separate portfolios: cash, bonds, stocks and annuities.
+To see how this works, let’s start with the average Social Security income adjusted for early withdrawals, which is just over $16,000 per year.
+Now, consider annual withdrawals from four different types of portfolios: cash, bonds, stocks and annuities.

 Note that this is simplified for the sake of demonstration.
 A standard retirement portfolio will typically hold a mix of assets weighted toward safe investments but with some long-term growth assets as well.

 A cash portfolio means that you keep your investments in banking products like savings accounts and certificates of deposit.
-Generally speaking, at best these products will keep your portfolio consistent with inflation and usually not even then.
+Generally speaking, these products will at best keep your portfolio pace with inflation, but may not even do that.
 We can treat this as effectively a 0% rate of return.
-Keeping your money in cash is not really an option here.
+Keeping your entire nest egg in cash is not really an option here.

 But… that’s still not a lot of money.
 And unfortunately drawing down on your principal will only help a little.
 Remember, by retiring at age 62 you are setting up for a long retirement.
-This money will need to last around 40 years to comfortably ensure that you won’t outlive your savings.
+This money will need to last around 40 to comfortably ensure that you won’t outlive your savings.
 This means you can probably boost your total withdrawals (principal and yield) to around $20,000 per year.
-This will give you a pre-tax income of $35,000 per year.
+This will give you a pre-tax income of just over $36,000 per year.

 When discussing retirement accounts, stocks can be tempting and dangerous.
 Historically the average annual return on the S&P 500 is a little over 10%.
 That’s why market-indexed funds are such a powerful tool for people saving up for their retirement.
 In retirement, this can be just as valuable.
-With a $400,000 retirement account, a 10% annual rate of return would give you $40,000 per year without ever drawing down on the principal.
+With a $400,000 retirement account, a 10% annual rate of return would give you $40,000 in year one of retirement, before increasing those withdrawals to keep pace with inflation.

-You’d have to manage the fund, selling and buying assets to capture those gains, but combined with Social Security benefits this would give you a $55,000 per year indefinite income.
+You’d have to manage the fund, selling and buying assets to capture those gains, but combined with Social Security benefits this would give you just over $56,000 during your first year of retirement (this number would increase each year with inflation).
 You wouldn’t be rich, but that’s enough to be comfortable in many places.
 The problem is volatility.
 That 10% rate of return is the average rate of return in a highly unpredictable market.
 Some years you will receive much more, some years much less.
 In bad years you will even lose money.

 Building a retirement strategy around stocks means managing that volatility.
 If you have the capacity to set aside money in good years to offset the losses in bad ones, then this approach might work.
-If not, you might find yourself riding out a recession on that $15,000 per year in Social Security benefits to avoid taking losses.
+If not, you might find yourself riding out a recession with just a little over $16,000 per year in Social Security benefits to avoid taking losses.

 Lifetime annuities aim for the middle ground between stocks and bonds.
 This is a contract in which you provide an up-front investment and then the company (typically a life insurance company) guarantees you a fixed payment for the rest of your life.
 The contract typically pays more than bonds, but less than stocks and offers long-term security.